MichaelStott/tech-squawks/web/content/cloud_computing/introduction.md

 ### Benefits and Drawbacks

 Cloud computing affords engineers numerous benefits when developing applications, such as:
-- Rapid, on-demand provisioning of cloud resources (servers, data stores, etc.)
+- On-demand provisioning: Servers, networks, and other cloud resources and be rapidly provisioned
-- Cost-effective computing and storage.
+- Cost-effectiveness: Cloud providers are able to leverage the enconomy of scale when
 - Easily scale infrastructure up or down based on service load.

 ### Classifications